natalieagus/50005/docs/OS/12-directories.md

 This chapter delves into the **concept** of directories, explaining their **purpose**, structure, and **functionality**.
 It explores how directories are used to hierarchically organize files, providing a systematic way to navigate and access data stored on storage devices.
 We also discuss **various** directory operations, such as creating, renaming, moving, and deleting directories, elucidating their impact on file organization and system management.
 Additionally, we examine directory **structures**, including tree-based and graph-based representations, and elucidates their advantages and limitations.

+Key learning points include:
+- **Directory Structure and Permissions**: Covers the significance of directory permissions (read, write, execute) and the structure of directories including single-level, two-level, and tree-structured directories.
+- **File and Directory Operations**: Explores operations such as creating, searching, and deleting files and directories, and explains how directories serve as a namespace to manage file organization.
+- **Links and Inodes**: Discusses the concepts of hard and symbolic links, their use cases, and how inodes play a critical role in file system structure.

 Understanding directories is essential for effectively managing file systems and ensuring efficient data organization within an operating system.